splitfeed/codeigniter-error-notifier/README.markdown

 ## Changes
+### 0.0.4
+* Added colorize option for coloring the mail
+* Added shorten_paths option for trimming base path from all errors since it's always the same anyway

 ### 0.0.3
 * Moved default notifier state file and made location configurable
 * Removed an error message if nothing had been logged